Community Grants

 What’s the process?

-All applications for funding are made to the SHCF via online application form (live on the website from July 1st).
+All applications for funding are made to the SHCF via online application form (live on the website until August 31st).
+Potential applicants may like to attend a FREE Grant Seeker Workshop on July 15.
 After closure, all funding requests are considered by the Granting Subcommittee, with recommendations made to the SHCF Board for final approval.
 Successful applicants will be advised one month after the closing date.
 Take a look at our FAQ’s and find out more about the process here.

 APPLY NOW